 Cayman Islands experiences a tropical marine climate, so expats can always expect warm weather.
-Temperatures rarely drop below the mid-70s (25°C) year round and there are two main seasons, dry and wet, with rainfall throughout the year.
+Temperatures rarely drop below the mid-70s (25°C) year round and there are two main seasons: dry and wet.

-Dry season temperatures hover in the mid-70s (25°C) and there is always rain.
+Dry season temperatures hover in the mid-70s (25°C).
 It is the most popular season on the islands because of the hot, sunny weather, but the humidity can be overwhelming and some find the heat oppressive.

-Few people come in the rainy season because of the impending danger of hurricane season.
+Few people come in the rainy season, and possible hurricanes are a further deterrent during this time.
 However, it is the warmest time of year and often reaches well into the 90s (30°C).

 Expect thunderstorms, tropical rains and hurricanes come June/July.
-While severe hurricanes have caused property damage, flooding and power cuts, there has been little injury due to the effective storm warning systems, emergency services and disaster preparations.
-There have been earthquakes in recent years, but there has been little damage and no injuries as a result.
+While severe hurricanes have caused property damage, flooding and power cuts, there has been little injury thanks to the effective storm warning systems, emergency services and disaster preparations.
+There have been earthquakes in recent years, but again little damage and no injuries have resulted.